middlebury/college-handbook/content/ii-ug-college-policies/commun-policies/pets.md

 ### Enforcement

 a.
-If possible, concerns about Dogs at Work should first be directed to the Vice-President or Dean for the office or program where the dog owner works.
+Concerns about Dogs at Work should first be directed to the Vice-President or Dean for the office or program where the dog owner works, if possible.
 Otherwise, all other concerns should be sent to [gc@middlebury.edu](mailto:gc@middlebury.edu) for further handling.

 b.
 The Department of Public Safety should only be contacted in emergencies or serious incidents involving a dog, such as a dog bite.